Azure/azure-sdk-for-js/sdk/devcenter/developer-devcenter-rest/samples/v1/javascript/README.md

 languages:
   - javascript
 products:
-  - azure-developer-devcenter
+  - azure-devcenter
 urlFragment: developer-devcenter-javascript
 ---

-# Azure Developer DevCenter client library samples for JavaScript
+# Azure DevCenter client library samples for JavaScript

-These sample programs show how to use the JavaScript client libraries for Azure Developer DevCenter in some common scenarios.
+These sample programs show how to use the JavaScript client libraries for Azure DevCenter in some common scenarios.

 | **File Name**                                         | **Description**                                                           |
 | ----------------------------------------------------- | ------------------------------------------------------------------------- |